postgresml/postgresml/README.md

 ```

 ## Free trial
-If you want to check out the functionality without the hassle of Docker please go ahead and start PostgresML by signing up for a free account [here](https://postgresml.org/signup).
-We will provide 5GiB disk space on a shared tenant.
+If you want to check out the functionality without the hassle of Docker, [sign up for a free PostgresML account](https://postgresml.org/signup).
+We will provide 5GiB of storage for your data and demo notebooks to help you get started.

 # Getting Started